solana-labs/perpetuals/README.md

 3. Install the latest Rust stable from <https://rustup.rs/>.
 If you already have Rust, run `rustup update` to get the latest version.
 4. Install the latest Anchor framework from <https://www.anchor-lang.com/docs/installation>.
 If you already have Anchor, run `avm update` to get the latest version.

 Rustfmt is used to format the code.
-It requires `nightly` features to be activated.
-5. Install `nightly` rust toolchain. <https://rust-lang.github.io/rustup/installation/index.html#installing-nightly> 6.
-Execute `git config core.hooksPath .githooks` to activate pre-commit hooks
+It requires `nightly` features to be activated:

+5. Install `nightly` rust toolchain. <https://rust-lang.github.io/rustup/installation/index.html#installing-nightly>
+6. Execute `git config core.hooksPath .githooks` to activate pre-commit hooks.

-#### [Optionnal] Vscode setup
+#### [Optional] Vscode setup

 1. Install `rust-analyzer` extension
 2. If formatting doesn't work, make sure that `rust-analyzer.rustfmt.extraArgs` is set to `+nightly`

 ### Build

 First, generate a new key for the program address with `solana-keygen new -o <PROG_ID_JSON>`.
-Then replace the existing program ID with the newly generated address in Anchor.toml and `programs/perpetuals/src/lib.rs`.
+Then replace the existing program ID with the newly generated address in `Anchor.toml` and `programs/perpetuals/src/lib.rs`.

-Also, ensure the path to your wallet in Anchor.toml is correct.
+Also, ensure the path to your wallet in `Anchor.toml` is correct.
 Alternatively, when running Anchor deploy or test commands, you can specify your wallet with `--provider.wallet` argument.
 The wallet's pubkey will be set as an upgrade authority upon initial deployment of the program.
 It is strongly recommended to make upgrade authority a multisig when deploying to the mainnet.

 To build the program run `anchor build` command from the `perpetuals` directory: